 least the first year of law school.
 It is recommended, but not required, that students take Introduction to Criminal

 Procedure prior to beginning a clinical program; completion of this course prior to an externship is required for students enrolling in the Prosecution Project and the Public Defender Project.

-Remington Center students perform a wide variety of legal work, from the mundane of document review and transcript digesting, to the challenges of brief writing, the excitement of arguing in a contested hearing where a person’s liberty is at stake, and the fulfillment of facilitating a victim-offender dialog.
+Remington Center students perform a wide variety of legal work, from the mundane of document review and transcript digesting, to the challenges of brief writing, the apprehension of interviewing inmates, the excitement of arguing in a contested hearing where a person’s liberty is at stake, and the fulfillment of facilitating a victim-offender dialog.
 Students work on real cases with real clients and with real consequences.
 But they also work in an environment where they can safely make mistakes and learn from those mistakes.
-The students’ work is closely supervised by experienced attorneys who provide guidance, encouragement, and correction when needed.
+All student work is closely supervised by experienced attorneys who provide guidance, encouragement, and correction when needed.

 In addition to applying substantive law to their cases, students learn the complexities of actual law practice including time management, how to interview, how to handle angry clients and uncooperative opposing attorneys, and the importance of preparation and attitude in the courtroom.
 Many students who have found the study of theoretical law frustrating, find a renewed interest in the law when they see the theoretical principles they have learned in the classroom applied to real situations.
 The clinical programs also ask students to think broadly about the criminal justice system they are working within – why the system is as it is, and how it can realistically be improved.

 Students often find their clinical experiences to be the most rewarding of Law School experiences:

 - "I think every law student should be required to do a clinical....Participating in this clinic reminded me that going to law school is about helping people."
 Remington Center student, 2013-14.